Protons Neutrons And Electrons In Chlorine

 Conclusion

-In summary, protons, neutrons, and electrons are the fundamental building blocks of a chlorine atom, dictating its unique properties and behavior.
+In a nutshell, protons, neutrons, and electrons are the fundamental building blocks of a chlorine atom, dictating its unique properties and behavior.
 The number of protons (17) defines it as chlorine, while variations in neutron number lead to isotopes like chlorine-35 and chlorine-37.
 The electron configuration (1s² 2s² 2p⁶ 3s² 3p⁵) explains its high reactivity and tendency to form chloride ions (Cl⁻).
 From its role in water disinfection to its presence in various industrial applications, chlorine's atomic structure underpins its significance in our world.